Construction Album Finished Boats Build Logs Materials List

 The Core Sound 17 was the first kit that B&B developed and it remains one of our most popular.
 We strive to make our kit boats easier to build and more complete than any other on the market.
 We believe that when you look you will not find another kit like this one.With close to 400 combined plans and kits sold, the Core Sound 17 is one of B&B’s most recognized and revered designs.
 Performance has been sparkling, this model won the grueling 4th of July Great Race two years in a row.
 For a description of this exciting race go to the article “The Great Race“.
 She also took line honors in the Everglades Challenge in 2006.
 A truly shallow water friendly design with kick-up center board and rudder.
 She is quick and easy to rig and launch, easy to sail, self tacking, and open water capable.
 No special building skills are needed to have one of your own.
 Combined with a dodger, she is an able cruiser and with a simple home-made tent, and lifting floorboards, it sleeps two adults comfortably with room for cooking and a porta- potti.
 If you are not familiar with this rig, we suggest you read the article “Why a Cat ketch“.

 All plywood is BS1088 okume ply.
-The pictures shows the machined dovetails in the side and bottom at the bow which gives perfect alignment during assembly.
+Below, the machined dovetails in the side and bottom at the bow which gives perfect alignment during assembly.

 Aft deck or Aft cockpit?

-The “Aft-deck” model shown at right provides a large stowage compartment through a full aft bulkhead hatch or on-deck hatch.
+When ordering a kit you must specify if you would like the “Aft-deck” model or “Aft-Cockpit” model.
+There is no difference in price between the two.
+See below for a comparison.
+The “Aft-deck” model provides a large stowage compartment through a full aft bulkhead hatch or on-deck hatch.
 One draw back to this option is the need for a motor well to be added for short shaft motors to be used.
 Long shaft kicker outboards can be used with a bolt on mounting bracket.

 The “Aft-cockpit” model has this bulkhead cut down to seat height and the stowage is replace with seating all the way to the transom.

-The Epoxy and glass package is based on historical use of materials and waste concious building.
-Some builders choose to cover the entire bottom of the boat with fiberglass cloth which we can supply if desired.
+The Epoxy and glass package is based on historical use of materials and waste conscious building.
+Some builders choose to cover the entire bottom of the boat with fiberglass cloth which we now supply in the standard package.

 -Two curved bulkhead beams (fore and aft)